Build Your Own Employee Directory

 SharePoint lists are dynamic and very adaptable, using this to host our directory is perfect especially when it can be directly embedded with ease into our SharePoint pages and is automatically indexed giving our users much easier ways to find people they need in the organisation.

-Within the list we really need a few key pieces of information: Name, Email Address, Department, Job Title, Phone Number and Managers name, we could also get the photo if one was available but just thought this may take much more time for the flow to run against a directory of over 1000 users.
+Within the list we really need a few key pieces of information: Name, Email Address, Department, Job Title, Phone Number and Managers name, we could also get the photo if one was available but this will add much more time for the flow to run against a directory of over 1000 users.

 Navigate to the SharePoint site where you want the employee directory to be, then select new and click the lists button, next select new blank list and add the columns as shown below, NOTE you can use the title column as first name just select the title column click the down arrow next to it and select rename